arturoiafrate/it.arturoiafrate.homey-unraid/README.md

     - If the system uptime is over/under a threshold
     - If a specific container is running
     - If a specific userscript is running in background
+    - If a specific VM is in a certain state

 3. Actually you can do:
     - Execute a generic SSH command